Best Companies to Work for in Alabama 2014

 Based on the surveys of both employees and employers, Best Companies Group has released a list of winners.
-The survey results also go back to the participating companies, so managers can make sure they are on the same wavelengths as their employees.

 Employers are asked to provide basics about their company, such as average salaries for exempt and non-exempt employees, the number of new jobs created, layoffs and voluntary departures by staff members, benefit plans, percentage of health care paid for by the company and vacation, sick and personal day policies.

 The company also answers questions on topics like incentives, community service initiatives, fitness facilities, telecommuting, business dress and training.

 Employees take a shorter survey, ranking their reactions to statements such as, “The leaders of this organization are open to input from employees,” or “Safety is a top priority with this organization.”

 Employees are asked about benefits, plans for staying with the company and whether they would recommend the company to a friend.